javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 alert(obj.__proto__); // [object Object], didn't work as intended
 ```

-If we want to store *arbitrary* (user-provided) keys, then this can be a source of bugs.
-There's another data structure [Map](info:map-set-weakmap-weakset), that we'll learn in a few chapters, it can support arbitrary keys.
+As you we see from the code, an assignment to a primitive is ignored.
+If we want to store *arbitrary* (user-provided) keys, then such behavior can be the source of bugs and even vulnerabilities, because it's unexpected.
+There's another data structure [Map](info:map-set-weakmap-weakset), that we'll learn in the chapter <info:map-set-weakmap-weakset>, which supports arbitrary keys.
 ````

 ## Removing a property